 Cost of Investment

 Cost of investment will be low in the direct equity investments as you invest on your own.
 However, the portfolio investment may cost you more as you pay fees to the market professionals to create a portfolio for you and rebalance it.

 Control Over Your Investments

 In direct investment, you control your investments and make your investment decisions on your own.
-In contrast, all the decisions are taken by the industry experts in portfolio investment.
+In contrast, the industry experts take all the decisions in portfolio investment.

-Investing your money in direct equity investment could work well for you if you have stock market knowledge.
+If you have stock market knowledge, investing your money in direct equity could work well for you.
 However, you may try portfolio investment when you want to optimize your returns and invest in thoroughly researched stocks.

-At WealthDesk, we can help you invest your money into portfolios of stocks and ETFs specifically designed by SEBI-approved experts who conduct a comprehensive research about each stock and ETF to create WealthBaskets.
+At WealthDesk, we can help you invest your money into combinations of stocks and ETFs specifically designed by SEBI-approved experts who conduct comprehensive research about each stock and ETF to create WealthBaskets.

 Investing in shares of companies is quite risky due to volatile markets and price fluctuations.
 However, you may make better profits with the right strategy than the other instruments.

 A portfolio consists of various securities such as stocks, bonds, FDs, ETFs, mutual funds, etc.

 A well-diversified portfolio is considered a good investment where blue-chip companies and potential growth stocks exist, among other securities.